ISAP Fund

 It is planned to make the closing date for the Major Grants an annual fixture (i.e. the same next year), so that it becomes easier to plan for it.

-The guidelines for the two schemes have updated and are available from this web page below (https://www.archprospection.org/isap-fund/).
-Compared to last year, there were only minor changes for the Major Grants; for the Minor Grants the requirements both for reporting and for defining a workpackage were relaxed.
+The guidelines for the two schemes have been updated and are available from this web page below (https://www.archprospection.org/isap-fund/).
+Compared to previous years, there were only minor changes for the Major Grants; for the Minor Grants the requirements both for reporting and for defining a workpackage were relaxed considerably.

 Please note that all applications will be judged based on the guidelines valid one week before the closing date, so do not submit earlier than that and check the guidelines again before submitting.